Parcels-code/Parcels/docs/user_guide/examples/explanation_kernelloop.md

 Besides having commutable Kernels, the main advantage of this implementation is that, when using Field Sampling with e.g. `particles.temp = fieldset.Temp[particles.time, particles.z, particles.lat, particles.lon]`, the particle location stays the same throughout the entire Kernel loop.
 Additionally, this implementation ensures that the particle location is the same as the location of the sampled field in the output file.

-## Example with multiple Kernels
+## Example with currents and winds

 Below is a simple example of some particles at the surface of the ocean.
 We create an idealised zonal wind flow that will "push" a particle that is already affected by the surface currents.
-The Kernel loop ensures that these two forces act at the same time and location, as we will show.
+The Kernel loop ensures that these two forces act at the same time and location.

 ```{code-cell}
 import matplotlib.pyplot as plt